ibm-cloud-docs/appid/istio.md

 ## Multicloud architecture
 {: #istio-multicloud}

-A multicloud computing environment combines multiple cloud and/ or private computing environments into a single network architecture.
+A multicloud computing environment combines multiple cloud and / or private computing environments into a single network architecture.
 By distributing workloads across multiple environments, you might find improved resiliency, flexibility, and greater cost-efficiency.
 To achieve the benefits, it's common to use a container-based application with an orchestration layer, such as Kubernetes.

 ![App Identity and Access Adapter architecture diagram](images/istio-adapter.png){: caption="Figure 1.
 Multicloud deployment - achieved with the App Identity and Access Adapter" caption-side="bottom"}